dshukertjr/uber-clone/readme.md

 ### Link Supabase project

 Run `supabase link` to link the project to a remote Supabase project.
-Once linked, run `supabase secrets set --env-file ./supabase/functions/.env` to set the environment variables.

 ### Database migrations